-- Played in all 16 games last season, ranking No. 2 on the team with 15 tackles on special teams and posting a 29.0-yard average on 14 kickoff returns, including three of 45-plus yards.
+- Appeared in all 16 games in 2015, ranking No. 2 on the team with 15 tackles on special teams and posting a 29.0-yard average on 14 kickoff returns, including three of 45-plus yards.

-- Registered seven catches for 145 yards (20.7 avg.) and two TDs in an NFC Divisional playoff contest at Arizona last season, becoming the first player in franchise history to record seven-plus receptions, 140-plus receiving yards and two-plus TD catches in a postseason game.
+- Registered seven catches for 145 yards (20.7 avg.) and two TDs at Arizona in the 2015 posteason, becoming the first player in franchise history to register seven-plus receptions, 140-plus receiving yards and two-plus TD catches in a playoff game.

 - Appeared in three contests as a rookie in 2014, posting two receptions for 16 yards (8.0 avg.).

 - Was inactive (healthy scratch) for the other 13 regular-season games and both playoff contests as a rookie.

 - Drafted by the Packers in the seventh round (No. 236 overall), the first WR ever to be selected in the NFL Draft out of Saginaw Valley State.